+'''

 TRUNCATE [ TABLE ] name

+'''

-The name of the table to be truncated.
+The name (optionally schema-qualified) of the table to be truncated.

-TRUNCATE
+TRUNCATE TABLE

 Message returned if the table is successfully truncated.

 TRUNCATE quickly removes all rows from a table.
 It has the same effect as an unqualified DELETE but since it does not actually scan the table it is faster.
 This is most useful on large tables.